Frijol/climate-change/notes/_notes.md

 * Per-capita human impact: average resource consumption and waste production of one person.
 A society's total impact is per-capita impact multiplied by population.
 [Diamond, 353][Diamond]
 * China has only 0.3 acres of forest/person.
 World average is 1.6 [Diamond, 365][Diamond]
 * China's environmental problems: air pollution, biodiversity loss, cropland loss, desertification, shrinking wetlands, grassland degradation, increased natural disasters (both size and quantity), invasive species, overgrazing, river flow cessation, salinization, soil erosion, trash accumulation, water pollution, shortages [Diamond, 359][Diamond]
+* 60% of Australia's land use and 80% of its human water use are for agriculture, but agriculture contributes less than 3% of the GDP.
+Most of the land (>99%) thus engaged is uneconomically viable without government subsidy; the only truly profitable agriculture is <0.8% of that agricultural land [Diamond, 413][Diamond]
+* Australian public environmentalism focuses on land clearance, river development, and old-growth logging [Diamond, 410][Diamond]

 ## Electric cars
 * Hybrid cars have taken more than 10 years to claim less than 3 percent of the market [Smil, 25][Smil]